wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily and automatically embed apps related to your content or subjects you like into your blog posts.
-Earn affiliate revenue from Apple.

 == Description ==
 Easily and automatically embed apps related to your content or subjects you like into your blog posts.
 Earn affiliate revenue from Apple.